Smart Accounts

 Enabling and Disabling

-When a user disables a vault:- Policy state updates on-chain
+When a user disables a vault or protocol:- Policy state updates on-chain

-- Existing positions in that vault is withdrawn
+- Existing positions in that vault are withdrawn

 - Router will reallocate funds on the next block